-Wiley was the representative for New York’s 33rd congressional district and was a Democrat.
+Wiley was the representative for New York’s 33rd congressional district as a Democrat.
 He served from 1889 to 1891.

 From Dec 1889 to Mar 1891, Wiley missed 382 of 587 roll call votes, which is 65.1%.
 This is much worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.